 - Receive final approval from your AGWM Application Specialist.

-- Open account with AG Credit Union or complete the Authorization Form for Direct Deposit and return to Application Specialist.
-(4-11 month MAPS only)
+- Open account with AG Credit Union or complete the Direct Deposit Authorization Form and return to Application Specialist.

 - Raise funds.

 - Send copy of flight itinerary to your AGWM Application Specialist at least 1 month prior to departure.